Language GANs Falling Short: Related Work

 \section{Related Work}

-Concurrent with our work, \citet{semeniuta2018accurate} demonstrated the issues of local n-gram metrics.
-Their extensive empirical evaluation of GAN models and language models (LM) did not result in evidence of GAN-trained models outperforming on the new and improved global metrics from \cite{cifka2018eval}.
+Concurrent with our work, \cite{semeniuta2018accurate} demonstrated the issues of local n-gram metrics.
+Their extensive empirical evaluation of GAN models and language models (LM) did not result in evidence of GAN-trained models outperforming on the new and improved global metrics from \citet{cifka2018eval}.
 Our analysis further explores this path by examining the performance of these models under a sweep of temperatures.
-We believe this difference to be of utmost importance, as it is the necessary ingredient towards definitively showing MLE models outperform the currently proposed GAN variants on quality-diversity global metrics.
+We believe this difference to be of utmost importance, as it is the necessary ingredient towards definitively showing MLE models outperform current GAN variants on quality-diversity global metrics.
+Work from \cite{ott2018analyzing} thoroughly examines the local beam search strategy for neural machine translation.
+In their analysis, the authors compare local beam search and generator rejection sampling and find the beam search is quite effective at finding high-likelihood regions.
+However, their work focuses on conditional text generation, where quality-only metrics measures performance.

-Work from \citet{ott2018analyzing} thoroughly examines the local beam search strategy for neural machine translation.
-In their analysis, the authors compare local beam search and generator rejection sampling, and find the beam search is quite effective at finding high-likelihood regions.
-However, their work focuses on conditional text generation, where performance is measured by quality-only metrics.
+\cite{guo2017long} suggest that increasing the temperature at training time leads to more diverse samples.
+However, we argue that this procedure leads to the opposite outcome as a model can adapt to the temperature change.
+This would have the net result of lowering the entropy at test time.
+We discuss this issue and propose a study in Appendix~\ref{app:temp}.